Have your say

 Understanding what matters most to our communities is at the heart of local decision-making, and that’s where Moreton Says comes in.

 With over 27,300 surveys completed, Moreton Says is one of the most robust engagement programs in the area.
-It is open to everyone who lives, works, plays, or visits City of Moreton Bay.
-Conducted twice a year, it provides key insights to guide projects, programs, and future planning.
+It is conducted twice a year and is open to everyone who lives, works, plays, or visits City of Moreton Bay.

 Our findings provide a powerful evidence-base for shaping the future of our city.
 Curious about what matters most to your community?
-Dive into the full findings from the March/April survey, available now on the Moreton Says results page.
+Dive into the full findings from past surveys on the Moreton Says results page.

 About Moreton Says